 - in and over sensitive areas, for instance sites of police and emergency service operations, hospitals, gatherings of people, installations and facilities such as penal institutions or industrial plants, top-level and higher-level Federal Government and federal state authorities, nature reserves;

 - in aerodrome control zones (including aerodrome approach and take-off areas);

 - at altitudes over 100 metres above ground level unless operation is at a site for which general permission to fly model aircraft has been granted and for which a supervisor has been appointed or, unless the device is a multicopter, the operator holds a valid pilot's licence or has a certificate of knowledge;

 - over residential property if the take-off mass of the device is more than 0.25 kg or the device or its equipment are able to receive, transmit or record optical, acoustic or radio signals.
-Exception: the party whose rights are affected by the operation over any given residential property consents to the overflight;
+Exception: the party whose rights are affected by the operation over the given residential property explicitly consents to the overflight;

 - over 25 kg (applies to "unmanned aerial systems" only).

 The competent authority may permit exemptions from the prohibitions if the operation does not pose any risk to aviation safety or to public safety and order, especially in the form of an infringement of the provisions governing data protection and nature conservation, and due regard is paid to protection against aircraft noise.
 Especially in cases where beyond visual line of sight operations are planned, the authorizing authority will request that an objective safety assessment be submitted.